High efficiency superconducting filterbanks with impedance-defined resolution for millimeter-wave spectroscopy: Introduction

 Several spectrometer technologies have been developed, including Fourier transform spectrometers,~\cite{fts} diffraction gratings,~\cite{grating_time} on-chip diffraction gratings,~\cite{microspec_2014} and on-chip filterbank spectrometers.~\cite{SuperSpec_redford_2022, DESHIMA_Endo_2019, DESHIMA2, waveguide_nie_2024, waveguide_2025} Among these, on-chip filterbanks are particularly promising for LIM due to their inherent scalability required for deep surveys.~\cite{snowmass} Their compact physical footprint allows for large pixel count focal planes and their ability to couple hundreds of narrow-band spectroscopic channels to a single feedline enables probing a large range of frequencies, and thus redshifts, simultaneously with a single pixel.
 While technologies such as SuperSpec~\cite{SuperSpec_redford_2022} and DESHIMA~\cite{DESHIMA_Endo_2019} have demonstrated the viability of this design approach, existing implementations are limited in optical efficiency ($\eta$) and resolving power ($R = \nu/\delta \nu$) due to both fundamental circuit design constraints and strong dependence on material loss properties within the circuit.

-In this paper, we present a new filterbank architecture that achieves a significant improvement in $\eta$ and $R$.
-This design achieves $\eta>0.74$ per channel and $R=$1211$\pm$105 while being significantly more robust against dielectric loss than conventional on-chip circuit designs.
+In this paper, we present a new filterbank architecture that provides high resolution and efficiency while demonstrating significant robustness to dielectric loss compared to conventional designs on a chip.
+This design achieves a peak efficiency of 82\% for the initial channel and a resolving power of $R=$1211$\pm$105.
+Through linear regression of simulated performance, we characterize an incremental degradation of 0.85\% per channel along the feedline, identifying the point of improvement to scale this technology to high channel counts for next-generation millimeter-wave LIM experiments.
+These efficiency metrics account for dielectric absorption, imperfect optimization of shunt spacing along the feedline, and spectral overlap from neighboring channels.
 We describe the governing circuit principles, verify performance via electromagnetic simulations, and provide a detailed sensitivity analysis regarding fabrication uncertainties.